 Today, Walt Disney is known as a successful filmmaker and theme park creator.
 But his early life was anything but easy.
 Disney first started drawing as a way to escape from an abusive parent.

-His first cartooning business went bankrupt, and his acting attempts were a failure as well.
+His first cartooning business went bankrupt, and his acting attempts also failed.
 He finally found success after creating the character Mickey Mouse.
-His career was full of ups and downs, but it was Disney’s perseverance that always got him through the hard times.
+His career was full of ups and downs, but Disney’s perseverance always got him through the hard times.

 “Success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome.” — Booker T. Washington